 Bikes also require lots of care, especially if they’re used regularly.
 Conduct regular bike checks to ensure the main components are in working order and ultimately safe.
 If you’re not confident with this, why not bring it to us to look over for you?
 You can discover our range of bike services over at Halfords.com.

 You’ve got your child the perfect bike.
 They’ve got all the bike safety equipment they require.
 Now you need to protect the bike!

 The Halfords Essential Kids’ Bike Lock is easy to carry in a bag and will keep the bike secure.
 It also comes in a cool colour scheme!

 If you’re worried about a misplaced key and an impromptu trip to school to break the bike free, consider one of our many combination bike locks.
 Just as secure, there are plenty of compact options so that your child will have no problem carrying their lock to school.

 Picking a cycle route that’s suitable for your child is vital!
 Try to avoid main roads and busy junctions.
 Most towns and cities now have designated cycling routes and lanes, so it’s best to stick to these wherever possible.

 Limber up and get involved!
 For peace of mind and your own enjoyment, dig out your bike and ride with them.
 If they’re scared that you’re going to ruin their ‘street cred’, just agree to turn back before you reach the school.
 Or better still, have a practise ride at a weekend.
 This will be a great opportunity to give your kid a refresher on the rules of the road.

 Ultimately, you will feel much better in the knowledge that your child is confident with their route.

-Why limit the cycling to school days?
+Why limit cycling to school days?
 Take advantage of holidays and weekends to explore the variety of great family cycling routes available in the UK.
-Over at our Discovery Hub, we have some great suggestions for family-friendly cycle routes.
+We even have a dedicated blog exploring the UK’s best cycle and scooter routes for more inspiration.